chaudhuree/react-typescript-contextApi/README.md

 <!-- important part typefo can get the defined values type -->
 export type ThemeProps = typeof theme;
 ```
-- after completing the context api then it is time to wrap the app/root
+- after completing the context api then it is time to wrap the app.tsx app/root

-- after finishing all task we can get the data in box component by useContext
+- after finishing all task we can get the data in Box.tsx component by useContext